Folka2134/electron-react/README.md

 ### Build Scripts

-To build for different operating systems run the following:
+To build for different operating systems run the following in the terminal

 Mac

 ```